Willie Burke

-Willie Burke (born 4 September 1972 in Dublin) is an Irish former footballer.
+Willie Burke (born 4 September 1972) is an Irish former footballer.

+Career

 He made his League of Ireland debut for Shamrock Rovers at home to Waterford United at the RDS Arena on 8 November 1992.
 In July 1993 he was part of a Rovers side that won an International Football Festival in Manchester.

 In his second season at the club he won the League scoring once in 30 league appearances as well as making two appearances in European competition.

-He signed for St Patrick's Athletic F.C. in 1995 where he stayed for eight seasons winning a further 3 League titles.
+He signed for St Patrick's Athletic in 1995 where he stayed for eight seasons winning a further 3 League titles.